 Eyewitness Misidentifications

-According to the Innocence Project, in the first 325 exonerations where they used DNA evidence to free an innocent person, false identification accounted for 72% of the wrongful convictions.
+According to the Innocence Project, in the first 325 exonerations where DNA evidence was used to free an innocent person, false identification accounted for 72% of the wrongful convictions.
 In recent decades, both law enforcement and innocence lawyers have become more aware of how inaccurate eyewitness identifications can be.
-As it turns out, people are not always good at recognizing each other.
+As it turns out, people aren’t always good at recognizing each other.

 Many factors contribute to misidentifications.
-Trauma, presence of weapons, time-to-observe, lighting, and visual obstructions are common causes.
+Trauma, the presence of weapons, limited time to observe, poor lighting, and visual obstructions are common causes.
 In addition, cross-racial identifications are notoriously difficult.
-Setting aside any notions of racism, people struggle to recognize others outside of their racial group.
-According to California Innocence Project founder Justin Brooks, it’s a natural and essential part of our survival.
+Setting aside any notions of racism, people often struggle to recognize others outside of their own racial group.
+According to California Innocence Project founder Justin Brooks, it’s a natural and essential part of human survival.

-During our early years as infants and toddlers, it’s imperative that we recognize our family so we can tell them apart from others.
-At that stage, our minds are very good at absorbing new information.
-As we get a little older, our ability to learn new faces declines and so we are never as good at identifying people outside our racial group.
-It’s not our fault, it’s just how our brains work.
+During our early years as infants and toddlers, it’s crucial that we recognize our family so we can tell them apart from others.
+At that stage, our minds are highly receptive to new information.
+As we grow older, our ability to learn new faces declines, and we never become as skilled at identifying people outside our racial group.
+It’s not our fault—it’s simply how our brains work.

-Investigators can also cause misidentifications.
-Without proper training and experience, law enforcement can inadvertently contaminate a witnesses’ memory by planting memories of things that did not actually happen.
-According to John Wixted, Distinguished Professor of Psychology at the University of California, San Diego, our brains can often fill-in-the-gaps when our memory is faulty.
+Investigators can also contribute to misidentifications.
+Without proper training and experience, law enforcement officers can inadvertently contaminate a witness’s memory by planting details that never actually happened.
+According to John Wixted, Distinguished Professor of Psychology at the University of California, San Diego, our brains often “fill in the gaps” when memory is incomplete.

-And that’s why it’s critically important for investigators to be careful how they ask their questions.
-Subtle things like tone and non-verbal gestures are all it takes to plant a memory.
-Frequently, neither the investigator nor witness realized it happened.
+That’s why it’s critically important for investigators to be mindful of how they ask their questions.
+Subtle cues—like tone or nonverbal gestures—can be all it takes to plant a false memory.
+Frequently, neither the investigator nor the witness realizes it happened.

 Written by: